 The Office of Alumni Relations expanded the number of days and options for alumni, friends and people in the community.
-In addition to open classes April 10-14, the Alumni Spring Showcase features nearly 40 activities people can attend.
+In addition to open classes April 10-14, the Alumni Spring Showcase features nearly 40 activities to attend.

 A sampling includes:

-The Colleges of Education, Basic and Applied Sciences and Liberal Arts offer the open classes to alumni and people in the community, but online registration is required by Wednesday, April 5.
+The College of Education, College of Basic and Applied Sciences and College of Liberal Arts are offering the open classes to alumni and people in the community, but online registration is required by Wednesday, April 5.

 Noted forensic anthropologist Bob Mann will provide the William M. Bass Legends in Forensic Science Lectureship at 6:30 p.m.
 Monday, April 10, in the Student Union Ballroom.
 Mann has examined more than 4,000 ancient and modern skeletons in a distinguished career.

-In addition to attending a performance of “A Street Car Named Desire” April 6-9, people are invited to attend English professor Robert Bray’s 5 p.m.
-Thursday, April 6, lecture — “Catching a 70-year-old street car and why it still matters” — in Tucker Theatre.
-Anyone attending the lecture will receive complimentary tickets to the 7 p.m. performance.
+In addition to attending a performance of “A Streetcar Named Desire” April 6-9, visitors are invited to attend English professor Robert Bray’s 5 p.m.
+Thursday, April 6, lecture, “Catching a 70-Year-Old Streetcar: Why Williams’ Play Still Matters,” in Tucker Theatre.
+Those attending the lecture will receive complimentary tickets to the 7 p.m. performance.

-Other “Street Car” performances include a discounted ticket if purchased through the special alumni discount code available online.
+Other “Streetcar” performances include a discounted ticket if purchased with the special alumni discount code available online.

 While “The Great American Eclipse at MTSU” is five months away, Department of Physics and Astronomy associate professor Chuck Higgins will discuss the much-anticipated event during the 6:30 p.m.
 Friday, April 14, Star Party in Wiser-Patten Science Hall Room 102.
 Observatory telescope viewing, weather permitting, will follow.